shippj/NetworkTraffic/README.md

 # NetworkTraffic
-Records network data usage 24/7 and generates html reports
+Useful for seeing which devices on a LAN are hogging the ISP’s monthly data allowance.
+It records network data usage 24/7 and makes the reports viewable in a web browser.

 I WILL BE UPLOADING THE SOURCE CODE VERY SOON!